accounting periodaccrualsToronto

 First, it is important to understand what inheritance tax is and how it applies to accruals.
 Inheritance tax is a tax imposed on the transfer of an individual's property or assets to another person after their death.
 This includes all assets that are part of an individual's estate, such as real estate, investments, and personal property.

 The amount of inheritance tax owed is based on the total value of the assets being transferred.
 In some countries, including canada, inheritance tax is only payable by the estate and not by the recipient of the assets.
-However, proper planning and accounting strategies can help minimize the amount of tax owed.
+However, proper and accounting strategies can help minimize the amount of tax owed.

 The impact of accruals on inheritance tax